Father David O’Brien

 He was raised in a large Irish Catholic family in Saint Peter Parish in West Brandywine, Chester County, and attended Catholic schools including Bishop Shanahan High School in Downingtown, from which he graduated in 2010.

 Looking back on his young life as the second oldest of seven children, Father O’Brien said he enjoyed playing sports including soccer, basketball, and track.
-He was an altar server at his home parish and enjoyed spending time with his parents, four brothers and two sisters.
+He was an altar server at his home parish and enjoyed spending time with his parents, five sisters and one brother.

 He credits his parents for his strong faith, which they passed onto him through their example of “loving the Church and loving the faith.”
 Attending Mass, praying the rosary and going to confession were a regular part of family life.